-During 2021, the Company established a project group, which was tasked with exploring options available with regards to its BREXIT planning strategy.
-After exploring feasibility of various options the project group has proposed setting up of a new UK Entity through which all UK domiciled business of the Company will be underwritten.
-In line with this proposal an application has been prepared and submitted to the PRA at end of December 2021 to establish a new UK Entity.
-This will ensure that Company goes through this transition in a smooth manner and continues to operate as a going concern in near future.
+During 2021 the project group entrusted with exploring options available to the Company post Brexit concluded on setting up of a new UK Entity through which all UK domiciled business of the Company will be underwritten.
+In line with this proposal an application has been prepared and submitted to the PRA at end of December 2022 to establish a new UK domiciled Insurer.
+We expect to receive necessary regulatory approval of this Entity by Q2 of 2023 which is well within the deadline set by TPR.
+This will ensure that Company goes through the transition in a smooth manner and continues to operate as a going concern in near future.

-After considering the impact of COVID-19 for the next 12 months and the effect of BREXIT on the Company, these financial statements have been prepared on a going concern basis, which assumes that the Company will continue in existence for the foreseeable future.
+After considering the impact of COVID-19, the impact of BREXIT, projected shareholders equity, Business plan and cash flow forecast of the Company for the next 12 months these financial statements have been prepared on a going concern basis, which assumes that the Company will continue in existence for the foreseeable future.
 Moreover, the Company's immediate parent has confirmed in writing its commitment to continue providing financial support to the Company for at least a period of 12 months from the date of approval of the Company's financial statements, so as to enable the Company to meet its liabilities as and when they fall due and to adequately meet the regulatory solvency capital requirement.